leebenmorris/first-test/README.md

     npm run wt
     ```
     Hopefully all the tests will pass!
-## s3, Serverless, and Lambda setup
+## S3, Serverless, and Lambda initial setup
-### NOTE: The following only details the initial setup and does not necessarily show the final code.
 1. Create a free AWS account if you do not already have one at  <https://aws.amazon.com/free/>
 2. Create a new user with the permissions required to setup and run the serverless framework by following the instructions [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 If you already have an AWS account with admin privileges then you can skip this step.
    - I called my user 'serverless', only allowed programmatic access, and attached a custom policy with the following permissions.
 (Taken from [here](https://gist.github.com/WarlaxZ/b2d8299c7545d43a561c68530a3a7381))